 2. Who should you appoint as your executor/s?

 An executor of a Will is the person named in your Will who’s responsible for carrying out your instructions.
 There is no rule about who the best person is to be executor.
 It can be your spouse or adult children (over 18), or a trusted friend or relative.
 You can also appoint multiple people to act as joint executors.

 It’s important that your executor is comfortable taking on the responsibility and is able to devote the necessary time to managing your estate.
 It’s often wise to appoint someone younger, as there is a good chance they will survive you.
 You can also appoint a public trustee to execute your Will.

 3. Who will receive your assets and how much will they get?

-It’s up to you to decide who gets what and how much; however, you should make sure that you’ve provided fairly for your spouse or de facto partner, your children and any other dependants.
+It’s up to you to decide who gets what and how much; however, you should make sure that you’ve provided adequately for your spouse or de facto partner, your children and any other dependants.
 If you don’t provide for them in your Will, they can make a challenge against your estate.

 You may also wish to leave a gift to charity.
 This is called a ‘bequest’ and there are different ways of making a bequest (eg, a set amount or a percentage of the estate).
 It’s a good idea to get legal advice to make sure your bequest is done correctly.

 4. Who should you appoint as guardian of your children?